 Activity Evidence that supports this approach Challenge number(s) addressed Improving literacy in all subject areas in line with recommendations in the EEF Improving Literacy in Secondary Schools guidance.
 Acquiring disciplinary literacy is key for students as they learn new, more complex concepts in each subject: Improving Literacy in Secondary Schools 1 This will involve ongoing teacher training through whole staff meetings, Teach Meet and curriculum development meetings.
-Reading comprehension, vocabulary and other literacy skills are heavily linked with attainment in English and Maths: Word-gap.pdf (oup.com.cn) In Year 2, LEXIA to be purchased and used to support students as an intervention measure.
+Reading comprehension, vocabulary and other literacy skills are heavily linked with attainment in English and Maths: Word-gap.pdf (oup.com.cn) In Year 2, LEXIA was purchased and used to support students as an intervention measure.
 Developing metacognitive, revision and study skills in all pupils.
 Teaching metacognitive strategies to pupils can be an inexpensive method to help pupils become more independent learners.
 3 This will involve ongoing teacher training through Teach Meet and whole staff meetings.
-Metacognition and self-regulation - EEF In Year 2, Year 11 students to attend a programme of bespoke sessions on revision methods and approaches, delivered by EBacc subject specialists.
+Metacognition and self-regulation - EEF In Year 2, Year 11 students attended a programme of bespoke sessions on revision methods and approaches, delivered by EBacc subject specialists.

-Undertake the Attachment Awareness Schools Award with the RBWM Virtual School in Year 1.
+Undertook the Attachment Awareness Schools Award with the RBWM Virtual School in Year 1.
 Evidence from Virtual School research.
-4 Undertake the Senior Mental Health Lead qualification in Year 2.
-This will involve ongoing teacher training through Teach Meet and whole staff meetings.
+4 Undertook the Senior Mental Health Lead qualification in Year 2.
+This involved ongoing teacher training through Teach Meet and whole staff meetings.
+In Year 3, the school will set up a working party to develop a whole school mental health strategy.